lorenz-peter/peterlorenz.github.io/_news/announcement_3.md

 inline: true
 ---

-AAAI Paper accept :sparkles:  Is RobustBench/AutoAttack a suitable Benchmark for Adversarial Robustness?
+AAAI Paper accepted :sparkles:  Is RobustBench/AutoAttack a suitable Benchmark for Adversarial Robustness?